 Recent forays into ‘Quoteland’, this time for my other half, who is remarkably fit, brought estimates that were so varied that I suspected ‘Plumber Prices’ and others that were low enough to worry that this was from ‘The Wafer Thin Insurance Company’.The higher prices were in four figures, prices so high I wondered, ‘Who buys this stuff?’ , a phrase once used, some years ago, about my cartoon work.

-At the time, I mumbled something like ‘some people’ in an apologetic and wounded way.
+I mumbled something like ‘some people’ in an apologetic and wounded way.

 You’d be hard pressed to insure against an insult.